WINTON, James 1

 INMATE

-Generally inmate refers to a resident of workhouses or asylums, but occasionally it refers to prisoners.
+Generally an inmate is someone who is confined in some way for a purpose, possibly through illness.
+It can refer to a resident of a workhouses or asylum, but occasionally it refers to prisoners.
 Cowpen was one of the townships of Tynemouth Union Workhouse.
 The Workhouse, Preston Lane was erected in 1836 and enlarged in 1888 and later became Preston Hospital.
 It is possible that the use of the term inmate for James Winton is connected in same way with the administration of the Poor Law.
+He was living in Henderson's Cottages in the east end of Cowpen, as were a number of other 'Inmates', among people of the labouring classes, so he may have been ill.

 The 1834 Poor Law Amendment Act did require wards to be set aside for the impoverished sick, and empowered justices of the peace to give an order for medical relief to any poor person with "sudden and dangerous illness".
 The 1841 census entry does indicate James Winton is separate from others, but with some family nearby.
 There are others in the entry also called 'inmates'.
 So it may be that James Winton had an illness that could have been easily communicated to others, and therefore required some form of isolation, with some family members, who would provide food and general care, near but in a separate household.